-If the candidate meets this condition: Then the status is valid for:

-Has one of the following mechanical circulatory support 30 days, and the candidate may

-devices in place: be registered as adult status 1A

-for 30 days at any point after

-being implanted once an

-Right ventricular assist device (RVAD) attending physician determines

-Left and right ventricular assist devices (BiVAD) the candidate is medically

-stable.
-The 30 days do not have

-to be consecutive.
-However, if

-the candidate undergoes a

-procedure to receive another

-device, then the candidate

-qualifies for a new term of 30

-days.
-Any 30 days granted by

-the new device would substitute

-and not supplement any time

-remaining from the previous

-adult status 1A classification.

-Candidate has mechanical circulatory support and there is 14 days, and must be recertified

-medical evidence of significant device-related complications by an attending physician every

-including, but not limited to, thromboembolism, device 14 days from the date of the

-, , candidate's initial registration as

-arrhythmias.
-A candidate's sensitization is not an acceptable adult status 1A to extend the

-, , , , , , , , , , , , , , , , , , , adult status 1A registration.

-transplant program reports a complication that is not listed

-here, the registration will be retrospectively reviewed by the

-heart regional review board (RRB)
+If the candidate meets this condition: Then the status is valid for: Has one of the following mechanical circulatory support 30 days, and the candidate may devices in place: be registered as adult status 1A for 30 days at any point after ◆ Left ventricular assist device (LVAD) being implanted once an Right ventricular assist device (RVAD) attending physician determines • Left and right ventricular assist devices (BiVAD) the candidate is medically stable.
+The 30 days do not have to be consecutive.
+However, if the candidate undergoes a procedure to receive another device, then the candidate qualifies for a new term of 30 days.
+Any 30 days granted by the new device would substitute and not supplement any time remaining from the previous adult status 1A classification.
+Candidate has mechanical circulatory support and there is 14 days, and must be recertified medical evidence of significant device-related complications by an attending physician every including, but not limited to, thromboembolism, device 14 days from the date of the infection, mechanical failure, or life-threatening ventricular candidate's initial registration as arrhythmias.
+A candidate's sensitization is not an acceptable adult status 1A to extend the device-related complication to qualify as adult status 1A.
+If a adult status 1A registration. transplant program reports a complication that is not listed here, the registration will be retrospectively reviewed by the heart regional review board (RRB)